Caprena1/melanin_market_trends/README.md

 Developed a data analysis program utilizing pandas, matplotlib, and numpy.
 Executed an analysis project on 2 or more data pieces and produce comprehensive data visualizations using Matplotlib.

 1. Loading Data:
     Read TWO csv data files
 2. Clean and operate on the data while combining them.
     Cleaned data and performed a pandas merge with both data sets.
 Calculated new values based on the new data set.
       A. First, I had to remove title from the extended_cosmetics_products.csv so that headings would pull in on the first line.
       B. Before I can do a merge or join on 'Brand', I need to clean up data to make sure it's a one-to-one vs. a many-to-many.
 So I need to make sure the brand names on each list are unique.
       C. Remove duplicates under product_name.
+3. Made 3 matplotlib visualizations to display my data